5th-Year Master of Public Affairs for Brown Undergraduates

 Brown 5th-year students choose between two pathways to earn the MPA degree:

 Pathway A Complete a total of 11 courses: 10 required courses + 1 elective course Students to count up to 2 electives (with approval of the Master of Public Affairs Program Director) toward the electives of the MPA degree.
 Pathway A reduces tuition by $6,529 per course (or a total of $13,058 for two courses, based on 2017-18 tuition).
-Pathway A students are required to take all 10 core MPA courses and are not are not eligible to pursue a specialization because they are permitted to take only one elective.
+Pathway A students are required to take all 10 core MPA courses and are not are not eligible to pursue the Data-Driven Policy Track because they are permitted to take only one elective.

 Pathway B (the standard one-year program) Complete a total of 13 courses: 10 required courses + 3 elective courses Students pay the regular tuition, and can explore a policy specialization through their three electives.